common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/fr.md

 ## Language
 <!-- {{LANGUAGE_DESCRIPTION}} -->
 <!-- Provide a brief (1-2 paragraph) description of your language -->

+French is a Romance language.
+It is the official language of 26 countries and is spoken across around 50 countries.

 ## Demographic information
 The dataset includes the following distribution of age and gender.